dodyirawan85/dell-vostro-3468-hackintosh/README.md

 Use this a a starting point, this is no replacement of your own research, trial and error.

-Remove kexts asociated with BCM94352Z(DW1560) if you do not have installed one, and do a OCSnapshot in ProperTree to remove them from config.plist.

-**Important:** You MUST remove the wifi card from the motherboard, fail to do so will result in bizarre kernel panics during installation, after that you can reinstall again the card.

 ## What is working

 ### Completely supported